jamesiarmes/jamesiarmes.github.io/_posts/2023-03-08-bidirectional-replication-postgresql-pglogical.md

 COMMIT;
 ```

-We set `forward_origins` to "{}" which means we only want to data replicated
+We set `forward_origins` to "{}" which means we only want data replicated from
-from the node in which it originated.
-The default is "{all}", which means we
+the node in which it originated.
+The default is "{all}", which means we don't
-don't care which node the data originated from we just want it.
-This can be
+care which node the data originated from, we just want it.
+This can be useful in
-useful in unidirectional replication with multiple nodes, but it can cause
+unidirectional replication with multiple nodes, but it can cause issues with
-issues with bidireactional replication.
-This setting is especially important
+bidirectional replication.
+This setting is especially important when replicating
-when replicating [sequences][sqquences].
+[sequences][sqquences].

 Data should now begin replicating from the source to the destination.
 You can
 monitor progress using the [`pg_stat_replication` view][view].